-What is the goal of this program?
+What is the goal of the policy proposal?

-Entities covered by this proposal will have the option to reduce pollution on site and pay less, or pay the fees that will enable the City of Portland to scale up programs to reduce climate and air pollution directly.
+Entities covered by this proposal will have the option to reduce pollution on their work sites to pay less or pay the proposed fees that will empower the City of Portland to scale up programs to reduce climate and air pollution directly.

 How much money will this raise and what will it support?

 Both proposals combined are estimated to raise approximately $11 million annually but will go down as emissions decrease.
 The new revenue will support community-wide investments in projects and programs that reduce greenhouse gas emissions from homes, apartments, commercial buildings, and the transportation sector.
 These investments will increase community resilience to the impacts of climate change.
 The revenue will also expand community engagement and capacity building support for community organizations to engage with the City to develop specific climate actions.
 In addition, the revenue from the Clean Air Protection Fee will be used to improve the health and wellbeing of Portlanders most at risk from exposure to air pollution and to address environmental injustices.